kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--event-burst int32&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: 10</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Maximum size of a bursty event records, temporarily allows event records to burst to this number, while still not exceeding `--event-qps`.
-Only used if `--event-qps` &gt; 0.
+If `0` will use DefaultBurst: 10.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's `--config` flag.
 See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--event-qps int32&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: 5</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;">If &gt; `0`, limit event creations per second to this value.
-If `0`, unlimited.
+<td></td><td style="line-height: 130%; word-wrap: break-word;">QPS to limit event creations.
+If `0` will use DefaultQPS: 5.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's `--config` flag.
 See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.)</td>
 </tr>

 <tr>